Giancarlo Malcore

-Giancarlo Malcore (born 26 December 1993) is an Italian football player who plays as a forward for club Casarano.
+Giancarlo Malcore (born 26 December 1993) is an Italian football player who plays as a forward for club Team Altamura.

 Club career

-Born in Milan, province of Milano, he began his career at local club Lecce, playing for the youth teams.
+Born in Milan, he began his career at local club Lecce, playing for the youth teams.

 He made his Lega Pro Prima Divisione debut for Lecce on 16 September 2012 in a game against San Marino.

 On 31 January 2019, he joined Fermana on loan.

 On 17 July 2019, he joined Pergolettese.

 On 25 July 2024, Malcore moved to Casarano in Serie D.